-Q: When does the City Council meet?
+Q: When and where does the City Council meet?

 Q: Who is on the City Council?

-A:The City is governed by a five-member city council with the mayor as presiding officer.
+A:The City is governed by a seven-member city council with the mayor as presiding officer.
 The mayor is elected at large every two years.
 Other members of the city council are elected at large for four year terms on an overlapping basis.
 [View photos and biographies of the current city council.]

 Q: How can I reach a member of the City Council?

 A: Telephone the City Manger’s Office at (805) 385-7430.
 Members of the public may also address theCity Council at their weekly meetings on any topic within the subject matter jurisdiction of the City Council.
 Submit a Speaker Card, which can be obtained at the meeting, to the Clerk.

 Q: Are there volunteer opportunities at the city?